streamlabs/slobs-buildScripts/README.md

 # Build Desktop.app

 If you just want to build the Streamlabs desktop.app then just run the following scripts:
 `rebuild-desktop.sh` and `build-frontend-desktop-app.sh` scripts.
 Note: if the script fails to build the app you might need to run this command `yarn add electron-builder@23.6.0`.
 After the desktop app has been built into your dist folder, run the `run-local-arm64-desktop-app.sh` script.
+This script will prevent the updater from starting and attempt to download the preview.

 # Future plan